Ledgers Road, Slough, SL1 2RL

 Through faith the foundations were laid against very heavy odds.
 By the time of the opening, £1670 had been raised towards the cost, which had risen to £2800.
 In 1901, the Trust had to raise a mortgage of £1,000, which took until 1942 to pay off.
 Whatever the problems, and they must have been innumerable, the doors of the church have never been closed.
 The good news of the Gospel has been proclaimed faithfully.
 The people who worship today are simply carrying on from where the founding fathers left off.

 As one generation has followed another, changes have taken place.
 What was done yesterday is not always acceptable today.
-Members have long since got rid of all the brown paint the Victorians seemed to love.
-No longer does the congregation sit on hard pews – there are comfortable chairs!

 In our generation we can see history repeating itself!
 The members of Ledgers Road have again spent years raising funds for an ambitious project which included building repairs, and internal restructuring and refurbishment, to bring the premises up to the stringent health and safety standards and disabled access required for the current decade.